Ben Scholte

-Ben Scholte (born 10 August 2001) is a Dutch professional footballer who plays as an attacking midfielder for club Dordrecht.
+Ben Scholte (born 10 August 2001) is a Dutch professional footballer who plays as an attacking midfielder.

 Career

 Scholte started at Fc Ter Apel 96.

-Scholte made his debut for FC Emmen in the 2020-21 season on the 22 December 2020 against FC Utrecht appearing as a substitute for Nick Bakker in a 3-2 defeat at De Oude Meerdijk.
+Scholte made his debut for FC Emmen in the 2020–21 season on the 22 December 2020 against FC Utrecht appearing as a substitute for Nick Bakker in a 3–2 defeat at De Oude Meerdijk.

-He played 19 league games and opened his scoring account for the club in the 2021–22, he scored an injury time winner in a 2-1 victory when playing FC Dordrecht on the 10 December 2021 at De Ouse Meerijk.
+He played 19 league games and opened his scoring account for the club in the 2021–22, he scored an injury time winner in a 2–1 victory when playing FC Dordrecht on the 10 December 2021 at De Ouse Meerijk.
 The club would go on to win the Eerste Divisie and get promoted as champions.
-In June 2022, 10 years after first joining the club’s youth academy, Scholte was given a new contract with FC Emmen.
+In June 2022, 10 years after first joining the club's youth academy, Scholte was given a new contract with FC Emmen.

 In the summer of 2024, Scholte signed with Dordrecht for two seasons, with an option for a third.
+On 3 September 2025, the contract was mutually terminated.